 Image above: I got the chair from the Pasadena Flea; it was the perfect shape and scale for the room.
 The prints are from Blancucha’s Etsy shop.
 The red crochet pillow is lacasadecoto also from Etsy.
 I picked it because it reminds me of the big red balloon in Blancucha’s print.
 The oversized grain pitcher is from an antique store in Arroyo Grande and holds Mira’s toys.
-The metal letters are my husband’s and my initials.
-They’re also from the Pasadena Flea.
+The metal letters are also from the Pasadena Flea.

 The rest of the home tour continues after the jump…

 Image above: A detail shot of my collection of colored glass in my office.
 I have a serious obsession with colored glass.

 Image above: My nightstand is from Ikea.
 I painted it Dior Gray, added custom scalloped decals and bought reproduction milk glass hardware to finish the look.
 The lamp was my mom’s and originally black.
 I spray painted it hot pink for a spot of color in my otherwise neutral bedroom.
 The print is from the Pasadena Flea, and the vintage fan was left over from an event.
 The bed frame is also from the Pasadena Flea, but I spray painted it copper.